northridge-dev/ai-intro/syllabus_spring.md

 We'll spend the majority of each week building KnotebookLM (our version of Google's NotebookLM).
-Even for professional developers, it's hard to say how long it will take to create complex software or how it will unfold.
+Even for professional developers, it's hard to say how long it will take to develop complex software or how exactly it will unfold.
 We'll build as fast as we can.
-But we'll also take time to read, discuss, and experiment.
+But we'll also take time to experiment, read, and discuss.

 I will publish a more detailed plan at the beginning of each week, but here is a rough sketch of the plan:

-1. high-level design of KnotebookLM
+1. high-level system design of KnotebookLM
 2. precursors: text generation before neural networks (to better judge what it means to say that a large language model is "just" a next-word predictor)
 3. neural network basics